UbaidBinWaris/gnome-backup/README.md

 - **AUR packages** require `yay` or `paru` to be installed first
 - **Go binaries** are listed but must be manually reinstalled from their sources
+- **Database restoration may overwrite existing data** - always confirm before restoring
+- **Large databases:** Consider adding `databases/` to `.gitignore` for repos with huge databases
 - Package installation can take significant time depending on the number of packages
 - Some packages may fail to install if repositories have changed - this is normal
 - Wayland users must log out/in to apply GNOME Shell changes
+- Backup script is **safe to run multiple times** - it overwrites previous backups

 ## Automation